KennethRobbeFrucon/nayan-job-interview-template-front-end-vue/README.md

 ### General Guidance
 * Translate the design to clean front-end code that works across all devices.
 Only a desktop-design is available, but use your own judgement to translate this to smaller screen sizes.
-* Document your progress and thoughts, both within your code and in concise, clear commits.
+* Document your progress and thoughts (in English), both within your code and in concise, clear commits.
 * At Nayan, we aim to use BEM notation, so if you can prove your proficiency in this, that's a plus.
 * You can add helper libraries if needed, but try to code the bulk of the page & actual components yourself so we can properly judge your skills.